Lump Sum or Regular Investing? What to Do with a Windfall in Ireland

 What the evidence says

 A widely cited 2012 Vanguard study analysed 12-month lump sum vs Dollar-Cost Averaging (DCA) across US, UK, and Australian markets going back to 1926.
 The finding: lump sum investing outperformed DCA in approximately two-thirds of all historical periods, by an average margin of 2.3 percentage points over 12 months.
+On a €50,000 windfall, that's roughly €1,150 more in your pocket after a year — not life-changing, but not nothing either.

 The logic is straightforward: markets trend upward over time.
 The sooner your money is invested, the longer it has to compound.
 Spreading a lump sum over 12 months means, on average, half your money sits uninvested for 6 months — earning nothing in real terms while markets rise.